JJGO/blog/_posts/2021-03-15-debugging-pretty.md

 )
 ```

 **The print function**.
 The last moving piece on the Go side is the actual print function we will use to dump output.
 I called mine `Debug` and it prints the message along with the topic and the amount of milliseconds since the start of the run.
-I disable all datetime logging since that information is quite redundant (all tests must pass in a couple of minutes at most).
-Moreover, printing just the milliseconds renders useful when checking that timer related events happen with the expected frequency.
+I disable all datetime logging since that information is quite redundant (all tests must pass in at most a couple of minutes).
+Moreover, printing just the milliseconds renders useful when checking that timer-related events happen with the expected frequency.

 ```go
 var debugStart time.Time